-This is an invitation to get involved and to participate in the work of the quinta.
+This is an invitation to get involved and to participate in the work of the quinta in an exploration of cooperative, crowd-sourced, regenerative development.

-Support is not something I’ve ever found easy to ask for, but in the wake of the fires which swept through this quinta and 2,000 square kilometres around it in October 2017, I had little option but to face the necessity of doing so.
+In the wake of the fires which swept through this quinta and 2,000 square kilometres around it in October 2017, I had little option but to face the necessity of asking for support.
 It was clear giving up and walking away was not an option.
 My work here is not finished.
+But to attempt to recover and rebuild the quinta alone when so much was destroyed was impossible.
 There was no choice but to step out of my comfort zone, however awkwardly and clumsily, and put the request ‘out there’.

 Many people have contributed to the quinta’s recovery (still ongoing) both financially and with their own hands and energy.
 In the course of this I’ve come to appreciate the extent to which this project is capable of inspiring and involving people in the transformative process necessary to restore life and health to this beautiful planet and our human communities within it.